Midtrans/advanced-faq-site/faq-general.md

 - **Do the callback_url trigger any redirect?**
 Sometime that url trigger redirect to another url, or you have internal redirect rule within your network/device.
 Please check that url.

+### How long is Gopay tranaction will be available to be paid after being created (after pending transaction status)?
+By default expiry for Gopay transaction is 15 minutes.
+However this can be customized by sending additional JSON parameter during transaction creation.
+Merchant can send `custom_expiry` ([Core API](https://api-docs.midtrans.com/#charge-features)) or `expiry` ([Snap API](https://snap-docs.midtrans.com/#json-objects)) parameter.

+It is **not recommended to set expiry below 15 minutes**, because Midtrans' expiry scheduler only reliably expire transaction with 15 minutes or more expiry.
+If merchant want the transaction to expire less than 15 minutes, they can utilize API [cancel](https://api-docs.midtrans.com/#cancel-transaction) or [expire](https://api-docs.midtrans.com/#expire-transaction) instead.
+Which merchant can trigger at anytime on a `pending` transaction.

 ### Can merchant retrieve/store GOPAY deeplink url in mobile app?
 For Snap payment product: